-Carpet Cleaner: Again, Thieves cleaner always does the trick on any stain!
+Carpet Cleaner: Again, I just use my regular all purpose cleaner.
+It always does the trick on any stain!

 Air Freshener: I’m really sensitive to smells.
 Think “pregnancy nose” but all the time.
 So, having a house that smells clean is just as important to me as having a home that is clean.
 Instead, I keep a diffuser in every room and keep oils diffusing regularly to purify the air.